Phase II: Prescriptor Development

 Phase II of the XPRIZE Pandemic Response Challenge is about proposing interventions for all the countries in the world in order to reduce the number of cases without having a huge negative effect in the country (stringency).
 Teams have to implement prescriptors (up to 10 different) that propose intervention plans for each country in a window of time, taking into account the previous interventions applied, and the weight each intervention type (closing schools, restricting mobility, forcing masks, etc.) may have in the country’s stringency.
 A standard predictor is provided by the organization in order to estimate the impact the intervention plan will have in the number of COVID-19 new cases.

 The following plots shows the performance of the 10 prescriptor algorithms developed by the CoronaSurveys team in the Phase II of the XPRIZE Pandemic Response Challenge.
-The results are shown for the next 90 days and are updated daily.
+The results are shown for 90 days.

 The metrics presented are